VIC.GOV.AU | Policy and Advisory Library

 The Education and Training Reform Regulations 2017 (the Regulations) prescribe age requirements for enrolment and attendance at government schools.
 These regulations specify maximum age requirements for government schools.

-For students eligible for individualised disability funding who are above the maximum age in 2024, this guidance sets out the process required to confirm enrolment eligibility in line with the Enrolment policy’s school age requirements, and continue existing Disability Inclusion Tier 3 or PSD funding arrangements.
+For students eligible for individualised disability funding who are above the maximum age, this guidance sets out the process required to confirm enrolment eligibility in line with the Enrolment policy, and continue existing Disability Inclusion Tier 3 or PSD funding arrangements.

 Exceptions to the maximum age requirements

-In line with the Enrolment (school age requirements) policy, principals are responsible for assessing eligibility and approving the enrolment of individuals who fall within an exception under the Regulations, including individuals who:
+In line with the Enrolment policy, principals are responsible for assessing eligibility and approving the enrolment of individuals who fall within an exception under the Regulations, including individuals who:

-• will turn 20 years of age during the year of enrolment, and satisfy each of the following criteria:
+• will turn 20 during the year of enrolment, and satisfy each of the following criteria:

 • enrolled at a government school situated outside the metropolitan area solely for the purpose of completing an accredited senior or foundation secondary course* in that year